Submitting a Proposal

 - Audiovisual needs, if any

-- Are the participants willing to entertaion requests to record the session from the press?
+- Are the participants willing to entertain requests from the press to record the session?

 Organizers submitting multi-session workshops will also be required to submit a brief description of the overall purpose and goals of the workshop.
 Organizers submitting experimental sessions will be asked to submit a 75-word description of the session format.

 - Poster title

 - Abstract of poster (up to 500 words)

 - Biographical paragraph or CV summary (up to 250 words)

 For detailed instructions and advice about using the online proposal system, consult the Frequently Asked Questions about the Submission of Proposals.
 See here for advice on crafting an effective panel proposal.
 Questions about policies, modes of presentation, and the electronic submissions process should be directed to the AHA staff.